H-1B1 Visa Attorney in San Jose

 creates an H-1B1 visa for citizens from Chile and Singapore.
 The agreement

 requires the USCIS to reserve exempt 1,400 H-1B visas for Chile and 5,400

 visas for Singapore from the 65,000 H-1B visa cap.
 The intended recipient

-a valid job offer from a U.S. company to be employed in a specialty job
+- Have a valid job offer from a U.S. company to be employed in a specialty

-occupation; and, 3) have a Certified LCA filed under the H-1B1 Chile or
+- Have a Certified LCA filed under the H-1B1 Chile or Singapore category

-Singapore category.
-The Applicant does not need to file the H-1B1 application
+The Applicant does not need to file the H-1B1 application with the USCIS

-with the USCIS in the U.S. Instead, the Applicant may directly apply at
+in the U.S. Instead, the Applicant may directly apply at the U.S. Consulate